viamrobotics/rdk/README.md

 ## Some Rules
 1. Experiments should go in samples or any subdirectory with /samples/ in it.
 As "good" pieces get abstracted, put into a real directory.
-2. Always run make format, make lint, and test before pushing.
+2. Always run `make format`, `make lint`, and test before pushing.
+3. Try to avoid large merges unless you're really doing a big merge.
+Try to rebase.
+4. Write tests!